jinchiniao/CAS-VSR-S68/README.md

 This document contains the terms and conditions for accessing the CAS-VSR-S68 dataset.
 Interested parties must review and agree to the stipulations in this agreement before receiving authorization to access the dataset files.

 ## Data Privacy and Security
-Due to data privacy, security concerns, and agreements made with the broadcasting company, only the lip region of the videos at a resolution of 96x96 pixels is available.
+Due to data privacy and security concerns, and agreements made with the broadcasting company, only the lip region of the videos at a resolution of 96x96 pixels is available.
 Users are expected to comply with all guidelines and not distribute the data.

 ## Citation
 If you use the CAS-VSR-S68 dataset in your research, please cite it as follows: